AleoNet/snarkOS/README.md

-        --network <network-id>                   Specify the network id (default = 1) of the node -d, --path <path>                            Specify the node's storage path -p, --port <port>                            Specify the port the node is run on --rpc-password <rpc-password>            Specify a password for rpc authentication --rpc-port <rpc-port>                    Specify the port the json rpc server is run on --rpc-username <rpc-username>            Specify a username for rpc authentication
+        --network <network-id>                   Specify the network id (default = 1) of the node -d, --path <path>                            Specify the node's storage path -p, --port <port>                            Specify the port the node is run on --host <host>                            Specify the host with the port the node is run on --rpc-password <rpc-password>            Specify a password for rpc authentication --rpc-port <rpc-port>                    Specify the port the json rpc server is run on --rpc-username <rpc-username>            Specify a username for rpc authentication